 Benefits of staying active

-Physical activity can lower your risk of developing - or help you manage - many chronic health conditions, including coronary heart disease, stroke, Type 2 diabetes, some types of cancer, obesity and arthritis.
+Physical activity is good for your mental and physical health.
+It can lower your risk of developing - or help you manage - many health conditions.
+These include coronary heart disease, stroke, Type 2 diabetes, some types of cancer, obesity and arthritis.
 It can also reduce the risk of depression, dementia and Alzheimer’s disease.

 - improve your mood